zoharehan/tlixhypatia/README.md

 - <topic_type>-<question_prompt>.etz

 ### Topic Standard ###
-We are dealing with the 4 topic belows for this applications:
+We used the 4 topic below for our demo and made this our standard for consistency:
 1. Addition
 2. Subtraction
 3. Multipliation